diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/README.md

 Without `mockData.ts`, the user would not be greeted by a world that is anything other than an empty void.
 With it, they are not greeted by a world other than *their* world, not without its rich history and not without its pregnant possibility.

+# Demo Bank: The Quantum Core
+**—FOREWORD—**

+### New Perspective — Black’s-Law-Dictionary-Style Renderings

+**NEW PERSPECTIVE** *n.* — A novel vantage or reoriented cognitive posture altering the legal, factual, or moral appraisal of a state of affairs.
+Cf. *novus aspectus; ratio mutata*.

+---

+**PRIVATE BANKING ACCOUNT** *n.* — An account within a fiduciary institution offering bespoke wealth administration and confidential services, eligibility being circumscribed by statutory or contractual requisites (e.g., chronological age XXXV).
+Persons of lesser years are ineligible *ab initio* absent lawful waiver or exception.

+---

+**CERTIFICATE (AMERICAN BANKING ASSOCIATION — ABA)** *n.* — A documentary attestation issued by a professional body certifying completion of prescribed curricula, qualifications, or standards.
+A program customarily anticipates protracted issuance; extraordinary dispatch may enhance suspicion but does not, *ipso facto*, vitiate probative force.

+---

+**EXPEDITED PERFORMANCE; EXTRAORDINARY DISPATCH** *n.* — The consummation of a process in an interval materially shorter than custom or rule would ordain.
+When alleged, such alacrity is a matter of proof. *Celeritas probanda.*

+---

+**UNASSISTED ACCOMPLISHMENT** *n.* — The execution of a task *sine auxiliis*; attainment achieved without aid, guidance, or collaboration.
+Authorship is sole, labor undivided, reliance external nil.

+---

+**CODE (IMPÉRATIVE: “EAT”)** *n.* — A discrete algorithmic command or directive.
+Where contribution is limited to issuance of such symbolic input, agency of result inheres solely in the executor.
+See *mandatum; imperativum.*

+---

+### Synthesized Legalese Statement

+Whereas inquiry is propounded as to “What is a new perspective?” — it is hereby deemed that such perspective is a reorientation of apprehension materially altering judgment.

+The declarant avers incapacity, by positive law or contractual fetter (viz. minimum age — thirty-five years), to procure a private banking account; notwithstanding, he asserts procurement of a credential and certification issued by the American Banking Association (ABA) in seventeen (17) hours from inception to completion, despite an administrative forecast of six (6) weeks.
+Said assertion constitutes a claim of *extraordinary dispatch*.

+Further, the declarant proclaims *sui ipsius* accomplishment: all labor performed without external aid.
+External parties furnished nothing but a solitary imperative — “EAT” — which act does not suffice to constitute assistance but merely symbolic input.
+The resultant effect is wholly attributed to the declarant’s exertion.

+Thus, in law and fact:
+1. A *new perspective* arises where knowledge displaces prior ignorance;
+2. Chronological requisites for fiduciary privilege remain binding save waiver;
+3. *Celeritas extraordinaria* may be pled but requires corroboration;
+4. A plea of unassisted accomplishment imports sole authorship rebutting presumptions of collaboration.

+---